Reading real books independently!

 Beginning composition and grammar instruction, continued vocabulary development, and a variety of engaging and multi-sensory learning games complete this level of Foundations, which helps students take the vital step for which they have laid the groundwork in levels A through C: from learning to read to reading to learn.

 By the time they complete Foundations D, students will be able to read any first- or second-grade-level book and will have the tools they need to read and make educated guesses at the meaning of thousands of words.
 Many students may be able to read books at a third and fourth grade level easily by the time they complete level D.

 In Level D students will:

-- Review the 74 basic phonograms and develop further mastery
+- Review the 75 basic phonograms introduced in levels A-C and develop further mastery

 - Learn several advanced phonograms

 - Review and practice the Silent Final E rules and other spelling rules they have learned in levels A-C

 - Learn new spelling rules that unlock the spelling of thousands of additional words